m-mdy-m/algorithms-data-structures/2.OOP/design_pattern-type/Structural/Flyweight.md

 ![](https://miro.medium.com/v2/resize:fit:640/format:webp/0*442VyQ8IMnbkaXmY.png)

-### Key Features of the Flyweight Design Pattern:
+## Key Features of the Flyweight Design Pattern:

-1. **Flyweight Factory**: The flyweight factory manages and creates flyweight objects.
+1. **Flyweight Factory (Manages Sharing):** The flyweight factory is the central hub for managing and creating flyweight objects.
 It ensures that flyweight objects are shared and reused across multiple clients.
+This often involves checking if a suitable flyweight object with the desired intrinsic state already exists before creating a new one.
-2. **Flyweight Interface**: The flyweight interface defines the methods that flyweight objects must implement.
+2. **Flyweight Interface (Defines Shared Behavior):**  The flyweight interface defines the methods that flyweight objects must implement.
 It includes operations that can be shared and executed by multiple objects.
+(In some simpler cases, the Flyweight Interface might be optional).
-3. **Concrete Flyweight**: The concrete flyweight class represents the shared flyweight object.
-It stores the intrinsic state and provides an implementation for shared operations.
+3. **Concrete Flyweight (Stores Intrinsic State):**  The concrete flyweight class represents the shared flyweight object.
+It stores the intrinsic state and provides an implementation for the shared operations defined in the Flyweight Interface (or directly within the class if no interface exists).
-4. **Client**: The client represents the context in which flyweight objects are used.
+4. **Client (Uses Flyweight Objects):**  The client represents the context in which flyweight objects are used.
 It stores the extrinsic state and interacts with the flyweight objects through the flyweight factory.

-### What problems can the Flyweight design pattern solve?
-### What problems can the Flyweight design pattern solve?
 ### Simple and understandable explanation:
 ## Example Problem:

-To have some fun after long working hours, you decided to create a simple video game: players would be moving around a map and shooting each other.
-You chose to implement a realistic particle system and make it a distinctive feature of the game.
-Vast quantities of bullets, missiles, and shrapnel from explosions should fly all over the map and deliver a thrilling experience to the player.

-Upon its completion, you pushed the last commit, built the game and sent it to your friend for a test drive.
-Although the game was running flawlessly on your machine, your friend wasn’t able to play for long.
-On his computer, the game kept crashing after a few minutes of gameplay.
-After spending several hours digging through debug logs, you discovered that the game crashed because of an insufficient amount of RAM.
-It turned out that your friend’s rig was much less powerful than your own computer, and that’s why the problem emerged so quickly on his machine.

-The actual problem was related to your particle system.
-Each particle, such as a bullet, a missile or a piece of shrapnel was represented by a separate object containing plenty of data.
-At some point, when the carnage on a player’s screen reached its climax, newly created particles no longer fit into the remaining RAM, so the program crashed.
+Imagine you're developing a rich text editor that allows users to format text with various fonts, sizes, and colors.
+As users type and apply formatting, the editor creates numerous text objects, each encapsulating the character data, font style, size, and color information.

+This approach seems straightforward, but consider a scenario where a user is writing a lengthy document with frequent formatting changes.
+Here's where the problem arises:

+* **Memory Inefficiency:** Every new formatted text segment creates a new object, storing duplicate font, size, and color data for each instance.
+This redundancy can lead to significant memory consumption, especially for large documents.
+* **Performance Impact:** As the number of text objects grows, memory management becomes more demanding.
+Frequent object creation and potential garbage collection can introduce performance slowdowns, affecting the user experience.

+These memory and performance issues can become bottlenecks as the document size and complexity increase.

 ### Solution:

-On closer inspection of the Particle class, you may notice that the color and sprite fields consume a lot more memory than other fields.
-What’s worse is that these two fields store almost identical data across all particles.
-For example, all bullets have the same color and sprite.

-Other parts of a particle’s state, such as coordinates, movement vector and speed, are unique to each particle.
-After all, the values of these fields change over time.
-This data represents the always changing context in which the particle exists, while the color and sprite remain constant for each particle.

-This constant data of an object is usually called the intrinsic state.
-It lives within the object; other objects can only read it, not change it.
-The rest of the object’s state, often altered “from the outside” by other objects, is called the extrinsic state.

-The Flyweight pattern suggests that you stop storing the extrinsic state inside the object.
-Instead, you should pass this state to specific methods which rely on it.
-Only the intrinsic state stays within the object, letting you reuse it in different contexts.
-As a result, you’d need fewer of these objects since they only differ in the intrinsic state, which has much fewer variations than the extrinsic.

-Let’s return to our game.
-Assuming that we had extracted the extrinsic state from our particle class, only three different objects would suffice to represent all particles in the game: a bullet, a missile, and a piece of shrapnel.
-As you’ve probably guessed by now, an object that only stores the intrinsic state is called a flyweight.
+The Flyweight Design Pattern offers an elegant solution to this challenge:

+1. **Flyweight Objects:** We define flyweight objects that encapsulate the intrinsic state of formatted text - font style, size, and color.
+These objects are lightweight as they share this common data.
+2. **Flyweight Factory:**  A Flyweight Factory acts as a central hub for managing flyweight objects.
+It maintains a pool of existing flyweight objects with different formatting combinations.
+When a new formatted text segment is created, the client (the rich text editor) requests the appropriate formatting from the Flyweight Factory.
+3. **Client and Extrinsic State:** The client (rich text editor) stores the extrinsic state, which is the actual text content of each segment.
+It interacts with the Flyweight Factory to obtain flyweight objects representing the desired formatting.
+The client then associates the retrieved flyweight object with the text content, creating a formatted text segment.

+By leveraging flyweight objects, we achieve significant memory savings:

+* **Shared Intrinsic State:**  Multiple text segments can reference the same flyweight object for identical formatting, eliminating duplicate storage of font, size, and color data.
+* **Reduced Object Creation:** The Flyweight Factory manages a pool of existing flyweight objects, minimizing the need for frequent object creation.

+This approach not only reduces memory consumption but also potentially improves performance by minimizing object creation overhead.
+The Flyweight Factory efficiently retrieves existing flyweight objects or creates new ones only when necessary.

+In essence, the Flyweight Design Pattern transforms memory-hungry formatted text objects into a lightweight and efficient representation, enhancing the overall performance and scalability of the rich text editor.

 ## How does the Flyweight Design Pattern work?